zalyoung/gitlab-handbook/content/handbook/support/knowledge-base.md

   knowledge to the KB, prioritizing capturing the right knowledge instead of capturing knowledge right.
 - **Dogfood and update as we reuse.** The KB is as much for us as for our users.
 We review and update knowledge as we use and reuse it.
 If it isn't used, don't worry about it.

+## How KB differs from the docs

+The knowledge base and our product documentation are both key elements of GitLab's digital support experience that serve different needs:

+{{< cardpane >}}
+{{% card header="**Docs**" %}}

+- Learn about product features and how to use them.
+- Provides an overview of the current version of our products.
+- Used "ahead of time".

+{{% /card %}}

+{{% card header="**KB**" %}}

+- Solve problems encountered while using our products.
+- Includes solutions to problems in past versions of our products.
+- Used "just in time".

+{{% /card %}}
+{{< /cardpane >}}

+You can use this as a guide when deciding if you should contribute something to the KB or if you should make it a docs update.

 ## Implementation